Simulation-based Inference via Langevin Dynamics with Score Matching: Details of the Empirical Studies and Additional Experimental Results

-{\bf Details of other models} For the Gibbs posterior, we obtain $100\;000$ samples from $10$ independent runs as the ground truth.
+{\bf Details of other models.} For the Gibbs posterior, we obtain $100\;000$ samples from $10$ independent runs as the ground truth.
 For the ABC method, we generate a reference table of size $N=1\times10^6$ and keep $1\,000$ samples that have the smallest $\text{W}_1$ distance, and we reweight the samples by $\frac{\pi(\theta)}{q(\theta)}$.
-For the BSL method, we use the same sufficient statistics used in NPE.
+For the BSL method, we choose the summary statistics to be a part of the sufficient statistics.
+Specifically, the sufficient statistics in this example is $(\bm{D}\bm{D}^T, \bm{D}^T \bm{y})$, where $\bm{D} = \bm{D}(\bm{x})$ is the design matrix containing the polynomial features of $\bm{x}$.
+We choose only the second part $\bm{D}^T \bm{y}$ as the summary statistics, because the first part $\bm{D}\bm{D}^T$ does not depend on $\theta$, concentrating around its mean, and has much higher dimension than the second part.
 We obtain $10\;000$ samples from $10$ independent Markov chains, where each chain is drawn using Metropolis–Hastings algorithm, with length $1\;200$ ($200$ burn-in's), and we use $100$ simulations at each iteration to estimate the mean and covariance of the synthetic Gaussian likelihood.

-{\bf Simulation cost comparison} The simulation cost for all the methods is listed in \Cref{simu_budget_reg}, where one unit is the cost of generating $n$ observations.
+{\bf Simulation cost comparison.} The simulation cost for all the methods is listed in \Cref{simu_budget_reg}, where one unit is the cost of generating $n$ observations.
 For the n-model and ABC method, the cost is the size $N$ of the reference table.
 For BSL, its cost is the product of the number of chains, the length per chain, and the number of simulations at each iteration within each chain.
 For the single-model, its cost is $N/n + N_Rm_R/n$.